Dori Monson, conservative Seattle radio host, dies at 61

 In 2016, Monson coached the Shorecrest High School girls team to its first state title.
 He called that championship run “other than family stuff, probably the most exhilarating life experience I’ve had.”
 But he was also averaging a 75-hour workweek, he said.

 Along the way, he was yanked from his show in 2021 for 2½ weeks, for a tweet about birth certificates that mocked transgender people.
-In the recent election cycle, Monson’s show provided a warm welcome to Joe Kent, a far-right candidate for Congress in Southwest Washington, who denied the 2020 presidential election results.

 Despite health issues in recent years, Monson enjoyed deep-sea fishing with colleagues and playing pickleball with his family, the station said.
 He leaves behind a wife and three adult daughters.